papivot/cluster-api-aws/README.md

 * Step 1 - Creating the Cluster object

-Note - If you want to have use your custom VPC cidr block, you can modify the cluster.yaml accordingly -
+Note - If you want to have use your custom VPC CIDR block, you can modify the `cluster.yaml` accordingly -

 ```yaml
 ...